shelleywong/CSCI211-Course-Materials/Labs/lab13.md

 ## Exercise 2: Read and Print Titles and Locations Using a Map

-Working in your 211-starter-pack/211/lab13_lookup directory, write a program (called `lookup`) that reads a collection of GPS locations and titles (title is a string without any spaces).
-Continue reading locations until the user enters 0 (using 0 to end the input limits the program, but it makes writing it much easier).<br>
+Working in your 211-starter-pack/211/lab13_lookup directory, write a program (called `lookup`) that reads a collection of GPS locations and titles.
+Each title is a string without any spaces.
+You should use the provided `Location` class to hold the GPS locations (this class is the same as the Location class in Exercise 1).
+Continue reading locations and titles from standard input until the user enters 0 (while using 0 to signal the end of input is limiting, it makes writing the program much easier).
+You should **not** use EOF here, because your program will need to handle input after it receives all pairs of GPS locations and titles.<br>

-After 0 is entered, read titles until end of input.
-After each title is read, look it up in the map and print the location associated with the title.
-If the title is not in the map, print the message shown below.<br>
+After 0 is entered, read titles from standard input until the end of input.
+As each title is read, look up the title in the map.
+If the location is found, print the location associated with the title (see below for how the output should be formatted).
+If the title is not in the map, print the message (shown below) indicating that the title is not in the database.<br>

 The following input:
 ```